-- Recruit additional foster homes for care outside the shelter, including over nights, weekends, one day adventure trips and trial adoptions - Increase spay/neuter services to the community - Improve the functionality and visibility of our facility - Expand the Hope Clinic to allow expanded intake space and allow for "fast tracking" of animals - Implement stress-free handling program to decrease the stress level for the animals and staff - Implement Dog Playing for Life program to provide enrichment and understand behavioral needs of each animal
+- Strengthen Foster Program through one-on-one training and training videos. - Increase spay/neuter services to the community - Improve the functionality and visibility of our facility - Expanded Clinic and intake space would allow for "fast tracking' of animals - Create and implement Capacity of Care plan policies and procedures in an effot to further reduce stress ad length of stay. - Create Care Plan for each animal upon intake. - Implement Dog Playing for Life program to provide enrichment and understand behavioral needs of each animal.

-ANTICIPATED RESULT: INCREASE THE NUMBER OF ANIMAL LIVES SAVED
+Anticipated Result: INCREASE THE NUMBER OF ANIMAL LIVES SAVED